I am growing very tired of Americans calling violent coups unprecedented in their country.

 Wilson encapsulated his racist sentiments in a particular motto that he gave in that 1915 speech, which became his 1916 election platform:

 Our whole duty for the present is summed up in the motto ‘America First.’

 This was captured by Souza, who wrote a 1916 march to commemorate the speech

 W.E.
-DuBois at this time, noting that more lynchings happened in 1915 than the ten years prior combined and rueful that he had been fooled to help put a white supremacist in office, described Wilson’s method for transfer of power in America as a return to…
+DuBois around this time, noting how more lynchings happened in 1915 alone than the ten years prior combined — obviously rueful that he had been fooled to help put a white supremacist in office — described Wilson’s method for transfer of power in America as a return to…

 …cruelty, discrimination and wholesale murder.